a mindful curriculum

 Karen Warren – Head Teacher & Assistant Teacher“Feeling safe, respected and encouraged at school is important to facilitate a love of learning.”Karen Warren traces her interest in early childhood education back to her own experience in Kindergarten.
 “I had a very difficult time separating from my mother, and sadly, was not supported by a kind Kindergarten teacher.
 I think this is why later I became determined to help young children adjust to school in a gentle, positive way.
 Feeling safe, respected and encouraged at school is important to facilitate a love of learning.”
 A native of upstate New York, with a BA in Elementary Education from SUNY Cortland, Karen came to Friends after relocating to Chappaqua from England, where she substitute taught at the American School in London.
 She has held a number of positions over the years at CFNS, including head teacher for the Robins.
 Karen was drawn to “the Friends philosophy of kindness, friendship and appreciation of nature, as well as the school’s child-centered approach to learning through productive play.”
 One of the things Karen loves most about being a teacher at CFNS is “having the privilege of listening and sharing conversations with young children.
 It’s a gift to hear their stories.”
 An active volunteer in the community, Karen serves on the board and is a past president of CAREERS For People With Disabilities.

-Kathy Gonzalez – Assistant Teacher“Every day at CFNS brings new excitement, new joy and new challenges.”Distraught when it was time for her youngest son to leave CFNS for Kindergarten, Kathy Gonzalez feared her nearly lifelong association with the school was drawing to a close.
-So the Chappaqua native and CFNS alum was “elated” when school director Janet Himel asked her to join the faculty, first as a substitute and then as a full-time assistant.
+Kathy Gonzalez – Head Teacher“Every day at CFNS brings new excitement, new joy and new challenges.”Distraught when it was time for her youngest son to leave CFNS for Kindergarten, Kathy Gonzalez feared her nearly lifelong association with the school was drawing to a close.
+So the Chappaqua native and CFNS alum was “elated” when school director Janet Himel asked her to join the faculty, first as an Assistant Teacher, now as a Head Teacher.
 “Every day at CFNS brings new excitement, new joy, and new challenges,” Kathy says.
 “When unsolicited hugs come my way, I know those children feel loved and are safe.
 When a child takes something we have taught one day, such as leaf types, and the next day says ‘Look!
 It’s an oak leaf!’ then I know they are excited about learning.
 When they say ‘I’m sorry’ to a friend, I know we have taught them to be empathetic.”
 A graduate of Syracuse University who worked in the fashion industry before returning to Chappaqua to raise her family, Kathy also sits on the board of the Steffi Nossen School of Dance and Foundation, where she danced and taught during high school.

 Liz Diederich – Assistant Teacher“I do not take for granted that I am a part of place that has been helping to educate families since 1962 and serving the surrounding community since 1753.”One of Liz Diederich’s most treasured memories of her decade-long tenure at CFNS is of her daughter “bounding up the front stairs of the Meeting House as a Robin, putting her coat on her hook (the only place she ever did that) and receiving a warm and inviting welcome from two inspiring teachers.
 She was ready to begin another wonderful morning of art, song, cooking, learning and exploring, and she never looked back.”
 An 18-year resident of Chappaqua who also works in the Children’s Room at the Chappaqua Public Library, Liz appreciates that as a CFNS teacher, she has “the opportunity to watch and engage with children as they learn to make new friends and deepen their school and community connections.”
 Liz adds: “I do not take for granted that I am a part of place that has been helping to educate families since 1962 and serving the surrounding community since 1753.”